exoclime/HELIOS-K/README.md

 # Out_< name >_bin.dat #
-It contains the y and K(y) per bin y goes from 0 to 1, K(y) is the per bin sorted opacity function.
-The bins are separated by two blank lines.
+It contains the y and K(y) per bin y goes from 0 to 1.
+K(y) is the per bin sorted opacity function.
+The bins are separated by two blank lines, starting with the bin with the lowest wavenumbers and ending with the bin with the highest wavenumbers.
 When doResampling is set to one, then this file contains the sorted opacity functions computed from the Chebyshev coefficients